 My reprisal in fast fashion helped me sort out my feelings.
 And, after a few months, I knew that industry was never going to be for me.
 So, I left it once again - This time more confident in my decision and goals.

-Part of the reason I love the Launch My Conscious Line program so much is that it allows me to build my tiny army of conscious fashion brands, creating more and more global impact with each graduating class.
+Part of the reason I love the the Summer Sourcing Intensive program so much is that it allows me to build my tiny army of conscious fashion brands, creating more and more global impact with each graduating class.

 During my time, back in the dark side, I realized something.
 If fashion was going to really change.
 It was going to be up to the brands to do it.
 The pointing fingers and pretending not to know what was really happening overseas would need to stop.
 Industry accountability would be necessary for a more sustainable future.

 And, that is why I am so excited about this blog post.
 What we are going to talk about today is something I truly believe will not only be able to help improve the fashion industry but is actually the key to creating real change.